RSF2001/AIRNC_asthma_project/README.md

 Background

 Asthma is a heterogeneous inflammatory airway disease that continues to cause considerable morbidity across the world, with poor asthma control leading to hospitalizations and rehospitalization.
-Asthma is estimated to affect 339 million people worldwide.1−3 and approximately 25 million Americans have asthma, which is equal to about 1 in 13 people, including 8% of adults and 7% of children.4
+Asthma is estimated to affect 339 million people worldwide.1−3 and approximately 25 million Americans have asthma, which is equal to about 1 in 13 people, including 8% of adults and 7% of children.

-Being able to associate asthma patients and risk of hospitalization was key to our question and through research have found that patients with mild asthma remain at risk of severe exacerbations, accounting for 30–40% of asthma exacerbations requiring emergency care.5 Also noting that severe asthma that is inadequately controlled is associated with poor outcomes, such as diminished health-related quality of life, acute exacerbations, ER visits, and hospitalizations).6
+Being able to associate asthma patients and risk of hospitalization was key to our question and through research have found that patients with mild asthma remain at risk of severe exacerbations, accounting for 30–40% of asthma exacerbations requiring emergency care.
+Also noting that severe asthma that is inadequately controlled is associated with poor outcomes, such as diminished health-related quality of life, acute exacerbations, ER visits, and hospitalizations).

 The health economic impact of asthma is estimated to be about $80 billion in the US, of which $50.3 billion is related to direct medical costs.
-7 Subsequently, the adjusted average of asthma-related costs per patient in a follow-up year were $58,000 due to non-severe uncontrolled asthma that resulted in an asthma hospitalization and $200,000 due to severe uncontrolled asthma that resulted in asthma hospitalization.8 Finally, there are many comorbidities seen in a majority of patients, which could potentially lead to higher costs, due to increased ER visits.
-The most common comorbidities cited were, coexisting Type 2 Inflammatory Airway Diseases, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP) (45%), non-steroidal anti-inflammatory drug-exacerbated respiratory disease (NSAID-ERD)/ aspirin-exacerbated respiratory disease (AERD) (7.2%), and Allergic Rhinitis (72.6 – 94.3% of patients).9-13
+Subsequently, the adjusted average of asthma-related costs per patient in a follow-up year were $58,000 due to non-severe uncontrolled asthma that resulted in an asthma hospitalization and $200,000 due to severe uncontrolled asthma that resulted in asthma hospitalization.8 Finally, there are many comorbidities seen in a majority of patients, which could potentially lead to higher costs, due to increased ER visits.
+The most common comorbidities cited were, coexisting Type 2 Inflammatory Airway Diseases, Chronic Rhinosinusitis with Nasal Polyps (CRSwNP) (45%), non-steroidal anti-inflammatory drug-exacerbated respiratory disease (NSAID-ERD)/ aspirin-exacerbated respiratory disease (AERD) (7.2%), and Allergic Rhinitis (72.6 – 94.3% of patients).